How to Get a Non-Technical, Non-Coding Job at Google, Amazon & Meta [Application Tips for Big Tech]

 Specifically, companies like Google and Amazon will look for candidates who demonstrate an ability to combine marketing know-how with data analytics.
 With data playing such an important role in the decision-making processes of these businesses, understanding the value of experimentation and knowing how to design marketing campaigns around data-driven Key Performance Indicators (KPI) will stand you in good stead for the application process.

-Non-tech role: Product Management
+Non-tech job: Product Management

 Product innovation sits at the core of all successful tech firms.
 From Instagram’s decision to ‘borrow’ the Stories feature from Snapchat to Google’s launch of Augmented Reality (AR) Maps Navigation or Facebook’s new-found ‘Metaverse’ , releasing new platforms and features helps big tech companies move with the times and maintain relevance in an increasingly competitive marketplace.